john-s-lee/Ball_Plate/README.md

 ###Usage###
 Install Ball and Plate System Demonstrator code by running "sudo ./install_ball_plate" from the scripts directory.
-This will automatically install the "ball_plate" binary, install required debian packages and  download relevant *.wav files.
+This will automatically install the "ball_plate" binary, install required debian packages, download relevant *.wav files and update touchscreen udev rules.
 It also sets up the ball_plate daemon to run at startup.
 If you don't want to run at startup then type "sudo make not_startup" from the projects root directory.
 You can manually execute the app by typing "ball_plate" from any directory.
 You can uninstall the app by typing "sudo ./uninstall_ball_plate" from the scripts directory.
+You can make this a startup daemon by typing "sudo make startup" in the root directory.
+To remove type "sudo make not_startup"